cutiepenguins/Android-Longer-Battery-Life-Guide/README.md

 ### MicroG
 - MicroG is an **open source re-implementation of Google services and libraries** that respects your privacy and consumes **way less CPU and other resources** compared to **Google services and libraries** which grants better battery life and privacy.
 All you have to do is **installing .apk files from the** [website](https://microg.org/download.html).
 It is so easy! **Huawei** devices can also use MicroG!
 For further information, you can follow my [MicroG Guide](https://github.com/cutiepenguins/MicroG-Guide).
 ## Reduce The Screen Resolution
-- Reducing screen resolution **doesn't** help with battery life **drastically** but it surely helps.
+- Reducing screen resolution **does not** help with battery life **drastically** but it surely helps.
 However, it **drastically improves performance** since your CPU and GPU work under less load.
 So, it is good both ways.
   - If your manufacturer lets you reduce **screen resolution**, choose the reduced screen resolution.
 If not, you can still perform it using **ADB** but you need **a computer** for it.
 ### ADB Method - Non-Rooted
 - You can install, set up and connect your phone to ADB [following this guide](https://www.xda-developers.com/install-adb-windows-macos-linux/)